aishprr/THEULTIMATESUDO-quiz/README.md

 How to run the program:

-Have Turbo C++ version 3.0 installed; compile and run the file to get going!
+Have Turbo C++ version 3.0 installed; compile and run the file SudofuF.cpp (save graph.cpp in the same directory) to get going!

+Files in the Repository:

+WS1, WS2 show how the welcome screens look
+P1, P2 show how the game looks
+SudokuF.cpp is the main file that needs to be run, and graph.cpp is a resource file